ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Updating allowed transit encryption modes from the CLI
 {: #fs-update-transit-encryption-cli}

-The owner of the share can update the allowed transit encryption modes as follows:
+The owner of the share can update the allowed transit encryption modes with the following values.
-- for zonal file shares, the allowed values are `ipsec,none`,`ipsec` or `none`.
+- For zonal file shares, the allowed values are `ipsec,none`,`ipsec`, or `none`.
-- for regional file shares, the allowed values are `stunnel,none`, `stunnel`, or `none`.
+- For regional file shares, the allowed values are `stunnel,none`, `stunnel`, or `none`.

 However, before this property can be changed, all bindings and [mount targets must be deleted](#delete-mount-target-cli).
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=cli).
 {: important}